 Know About Toxic Algae

 This has been an issue in various parts of the country and is an issue with pet safety as well as people safety.
 As the name implies this is toxic and should be avoided at all costs.
 It is most prevalent in shallow waters This is why you need to keep your dog away from stagnant waters.
-Other signs include foam, green appearance and a musty smell.
+Other signs include foam, green appearance, and a musty smell.
 If your dog has been exposed to water like this then you need to get them to the vet right away.
+Learn more about the rising dangers of blue-green algae.